The Margaret MacMillan Trinity One Program

-- Trinity One has three streams: Public Policy, Ethics and International Relations.
-Students enrol in one of these three streams.
+- Trinity One has five streams: Public Policy, Ethics, International Relations, the Anne Steacy Biomedical Health Stream and the Anne Steacy Health Science and Society Stream.
+Students enrol in one of these five streams.

 - The seminar courses are limited to 25 students each.
 They foster small-group discussion and emphasize the development of critical-thinking, oral-presentation, writing, and research skills.

-- Trinity One includes co-curricular events that draw upon the rich resources of the University of Toronto's School of Public Policy and Governance, Centre for Ethics and Munk School of Global Affairs These events enable students in all Trinity One streams to hear guest speakers and to engage in informal conversation with one another and with their professors.
+- Trinity One includes co-curricular events that draw upon the rich resources of the University of Toronto's School of Public Policy and Governance, Centre for Ethics, Munk School of Global Affairs, Faculty of Medicine and University of Toronto affiliated hosptials.
+These events enable students in all Trinity One streams to hear guest speakers and to engage in informal conversation with one another and with their professors.

 - Trinity One is connected to a diverse and engaging undergraduate college community.

-- Trinity One's interdisciplinary focus provides a firm grounding in, and connections to, a number of programs like Ethics Society and Law, International Relations, History, Political Science and Philosophy.
+- Trinity One's interdisciplinary focus provides a firm grounding in, and connections to, a number of undergraduate programs.

 - Trinity One has a strong track record of producing alumni that go on to excel in both their academic and co-curricular pursuits.